GuttmanLab/chipdip-pipeline/README.md

   - Recommended hardware: 4+ CPU cores, 24+ GB memory, 60 GB free disk space
 - Operating system: Linux
   - Lack of Windows and macOS support is due to our use of the [bioconda](https://bioconda.github.io/) channel for creating the conda environments described in `envs/`.
 Bioconda currently does not support Windows.
 While Bioconda supports macOS, only a limited number of packages (or versions of packages) have been built for new ARM-based Mac computers (i.e., with M-series processors).
-  - If using Windows, we recommend using Windows Subsystem for Linux.
+  - If using Windows, we recommend using Windows Subsystem for Linux (WSL).
 - Code intepreters and runtimes: The pipeline relies on scripts written in Java, Bash, Python and has been validated using the following versions:
   - Java: 8.0.322 through 11.0.22 (the `envs/chipdip.yaml` conda environment file currently uses version 8.0.412)
   - Bash: 4.2 through 5.1